 If you don’t like the idea of guessing which of the three parts is faulty and wouldn’t mind spending a bit more, taking all of them to a computer technician for proper testing is the best move.
 They have spare parts that they can use for testing and might have the tools needed to repair them.

 Warranty can also help you reduce the cost of replacing your computer parts.
-If all three are still covered, consider bringing them to the service center for repair.
+Consider bringing all three to the service center for repair if all three are still covered.
 If you bought a computer set, the warranty would even cover the diagnosis for the parts to help you pinpoint which of them needs a repair or replacement.

 Now that you know your CPU, motherboard, and RAM are all working, it’s time to determine which of the remaining parts is faulty.
 Most computers have at least two memory sticks, while high-end motherboards have eight memory slots.
 So test all your RAM sticks to see which prevents your PC from booting up.

 Here’s how you can determine which of the RAM sticks you have is faulty:

 - Insert your second RAM in the same channel as the previous RAM.

 - Reboot your PC.
 If it boots, leave the stick in the slot, then try another stick.
 If it fails to boot, remove it from the motherboard, and separate it from the other sticks.

 - Assuming that you have more than 2 RAM sticks, repeat steps 1 and 2 until you’ve tested all your RAM sticks and separated the faulty memory sticks.